openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

 **Templates**

-The following template includes answers that appear when the student clicks **Show Answer**.
+The following template includes answers that appear when the learner selects **Show Answer**.

 .. code-block:: xml